codelingo/docs/docs/concepts/tenets.md

 ![C# example Generation](img/cs_decl.png)

-Note: the `csharp.variable_declarator` has the `identifier_token` field that can be used to identify the `total` variable, but it spans the whole thrid line, so the whole line must be selected to generate that fact.
+Note: the `csharp.variable_declarator` has the `identifier_token` field that can be used to identify the `total` variable, but it spans the whole third line, so the whole line must be selected to generate that fact.
 Since other elements are within that line, many extra facts are generated.
 This is largely a property of the C# parser used by the underlying [lexicon](lexicons.md).

 ![C# example Generation](img/cs_inc.png)